karta1502545/NetAdapt-NatGr-revised/readme.txt

 By far only conv_x_y_1 can be pruned(see in resnet18.py "self.to_prune"). (x=2~5, y=1~2)
 In addition, a layer cannot be pruned to 0 channels since the network structure limitation.
 We can modify the minimum amount (>0) of remaining channels(i.e. filters). (see in resnet18.py "minimum_channel_per_layer")

+* More details are available in the powerpoint I provided above.